 The pine bark beetles are native insects that are reacting to favorable conditions for their reproduction.
 Factors such as fire occurrence and suppression, human activities, and variable weather patterns all interact to create the forest we see at any given time.
-When forests become too dense, resources (primarily water) become scarce and natural processes cause tree mortality.
-Prior to European settlement, northern Arizona's Ponderosa pine stands had 20 to 40 trees per acre.
+When stands of timber become too dense, resources (primarily water) become scarce natural processes cause mortality in the stand.
+Prior to European settlement, northern Arizona's ponderosa pine stands had 20 to 40 trees per acre.
 Today, many areas of northern Arizona have 800 to 1,200 trees per acre.
 This is a much greater density than can be supported under our climatic conditions.
 The bark beetles are simply one of the natural checks and balances that are regulating forest density.
-The application of science-based forest management can also reduce forest density and increase individual tree vigor.
-Some forest management tools include natural and prescribed fire, mechanical thinning, controlled grazing, and timber harvest.
+The application of science-based forest management can largely control when and where mortality occurs.
+Some potential forest management tools include natural and prescribed fire, mechanical thinning, controlled grazing, and timber harvest.

-13. What are the natural enemies of bark beetles?
+13. What are natural enemies of bark beetles?

-Just like the pine trees that have bark beetles and other organisms to keep their populations in check, bark beetles have an array of natural enemies.
+Just like the pine trees have bark beetles and other organisms to keep their populations in check, bark beetles have an array of natural enemies.
 Woodpeckers and other birds may eat some bark beetles.
-Some insects are known to help control bark beetle populations under endemic (non-outbreak) population conditions.
-Predaceous beetles such as the black-bellied clerid (Enoclerus lecontei) and a trogositid beetle (Temnochila chlorodia), a predaceous fly (Medetera aldrichii), and parasitic wasps are natural enemies of bark beetles, but rarely control their populations.
-These insects are known to have some effect on bark beetle populations, but most experts feel that parasites and predators of bark beetles are a minor factor in controlling bark beetles under pandemic outbreaks.
-Northern Arizona University is initiating a study to try to understand the relationship between predators (primarily birds) and bark beetles.
+Some insects are known to control bark beetle populations under endemic (non-outbreak) population conditions.
+Predaceous beetles such as the blackbellied clerid (Enoclerus lecontei) and a trogositid beetle (Temnochila chlorodia), a predaceous fly (Medetera aldrichii), and parasitic wasps are natural enemies of beetles but rarely control them.
+These insects are known to have some effect on bark beetle populations, but most experts feel that parasites and predators of bark beetles are a minor factor in controlling bark beetles.
+In most cases biotic factors (cold temperature and abundance precipitation) or lack of susceptible food source (size, species, tree vigor, etc.) are the mechanisms that appear to stop an outbreak.